The Master Outer Join in Informatica is used to return all the existing records from Details table and only matching records from Master table.

 Master Outer Join in Informatica Example

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using Department and Employee tables from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica Master Outer Join transformation example, we use Department and Employee tables from the SQL Server database as our source definitions.
+Please refer to Database Source to understand the steps involved in creating a source definition

-In order to create new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+In order to create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.
-Here, you have to write unique name for this mapping (m_Master_Outer) and click OK button.
+For this Informatica Master Outer Join transformation, you have to write a unique name for this mapping (m_Master_Outer) and click OK button.

 Next, Drag and drop the Employee and Department source definitions from Sources folder to the mapping designer.
 Once you drag the source, PowerCenter Designer will automatically create the default transformation called source qualifier.